-Work load studies are comprised of observations of daily operations and work performed by utility line clearance contractors.
-In addition to evaluating quality of work, crews’ quantity of work and efficiencies in executing it are examined.
-Recommendations are then made to the utility for next best steps based on what is required of the vegetation management program.
+Workload studies are comprised of observations of daily operations and work performed by utility line clearance contractors.
+In addition to evaluating quality of work, a crew's quantity of work and efficiencies in executing it are examined.
+Recommendations are then made to the utility for next steps based on what is required of the vegetation management program.

-Davey Resource Group provides the most comprehensive system analysis—through records review and boots-on-the-ground verification—to help build and improve vegetation management programs.
+Davey Resource Group, Inc. (DRG) provides the most comprehensive system analysis—through records review and boots-on-the-ground verification—to help build and improve vegetation management programs.
 With decades of UVM experience and comprehensive industry knowledge, DRG has served clients across the country and has vast resources throughout North America.

 A hazard tree assessment is completed by a trained forester, who inspects vegetation near power lines and identifies danger trees that may potentially fall into the lines, impacting reliability and safety.
 To help a utility client properly plan and budget, a hazard tree assessment identifies the most urgent and appropriate removals to decrease tree-related interruptions of service.

-Davey Resource Group performs assessments through such steps as LIDAR and aerial inspections, primarily along transmission right-of-ways.
+DRG performs assessments through such steps as LIDAR and aerial inspections, primarily along transmission rights-of-way.
 Then, to confirm suspected danger trees, utility foresters complete ground patrols and tree inspections.

 By combining this information with reliability data, you can more effectively assess your system and proactively address issues.